Aandri99/knowladgebase/13_DAC_doc.rst

 Resistor voltage divider
 -------------------------------
-The simplest-to-understand DAC s a string of resistors, that form a resistor divider with multiple output nodes.
-By selecting which of those voltages are connected to the output, we obtain a primitive but functional DAC.
-Image below shows a three bit DAC.
+The easiest DAC to understand is a string of resistors that creates a resistor divider with multiple output nodes.
+By selecting which of these voltages are connected to the output, we can obtain a basic but effective DAC.
+The image below depicts a three-bit DAC.

 .. image:: img/13_resistor_DAC_schematic.png
 	:name: resistor voltage divider DAC schematic
 	:align: center

-Laugh all you want, but this is a legitimate DAC.
-One huge drawback it has is that it requires a lot of resistors with same resistance.
-Any difference between their resistances results in nonlinearity.
-It requires :math:`2^N` resistors, where N is the number of bits in DAC.
-Let’s construct such DAC.
-Instead of using multiple switches and a decoder, we’ll be using a jumper wire, but in real application, you would use an analog multiplexer/demultiplexer such as 74HC4051, which takes care of switches and decoding.
+Although it may seem simplistic, the DAC that utilizes a string of resistors is a legitimate method for digital-to-analog conversion.
+However, it does have a significant drawback in that it requires a large number of resistors with the same resistance.
+Even slight differences in resistance between the resistors can result in nonlinearity in the output.
+In fact, this method requires 2^N resistors, where N is the number of bits in the DAC.

+To construct such a DAC, we can use a jumper wire instead of multiple switches and a decoder.
+However, in a real-world application, an analog multiplexer/demultiplexer such as 74HC4051 would be used to handle the switches and decoding.

 .. image:: img/13_resistor_divider_circuit.jpg
 	:name: resistor voltage divider DAC circuit